-Tim Henman's Life
+Tim Henman's Biography

-Tennis player, Tim Henman was born on 6 September 1974 in Oxford.
+Tim Henman was born on 6 September 1974 in Oxford.

 An excellent way of following Tim Henman's Wimbledon performance is to visit the BBC's Tim Henman Wimbledon Timeline.